-While Microsoft lead the way in desktop project management tools with MS Project, not everyone wanted the complexity that came with all of its capabilities.
+While Microsoft lead the way in desktop project management tools with MS Project.
+I used it and liked it.
+But not everyone wanted the complexity that came with all of its capabilities.
+That includes me now that my life is simpler.

-For this category we have concentrated on programs that offer several or all of these functions: project planning; task and sub-task tracking; scheduling and tracking resources; and progress charting and review.
+Which brings us to this Best Free Product Manager category: It features programs that offer most or all of these functions: project planning, task and sub-task tracking, scheduling and resource tracking, and progress charting and review.

-Users with smaller projects or simpler needs should consider less feature-rich project managers such as GanttProject or ToDoList in this category, or products in the Best Free Reminder and To-Do Program category.
+Users with smaller projects or simpler needs should consider less feature-rich project managers such as GanttProject or ToDoList (included in this article) or products in the Best Free Reminder and To-Do Program category.

 Go straight to the Quick Selection Guide